 Working abroad sounds like an adventure to many people.
-However, work in Hong Kong needs more than just the just the obvious Hong Kong CV or Hong Kong resume with Hong Kong cover letter writing and translation - it requires thorough preparation.
+However, work in Hong Kong needs more than just the obvious Hong Kong CV or Hong Kong resume with Hong Kong cover letter writing and translation - it requires thorough preparation.
 You will experience problems that probably did not even cross your mind when you decided to apply for work in Hong Kong.

 Your Hong Kong cover letter is the very first thing an employer will see.
-You have to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures, and that you possess some commitment and motivation (for the job, not the location!).
+You have to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures and that you possess some commitment and motivation (for the job, not the location!).
 Use a cover letter as an introduction.
-It should accompany your CV or resume, whether e-mailed, posted on a job site, mailed or hand delivered to an employer.
+It should accompany your CV or resume, whether e-mailed, posted on a job site, mailed or hand-delivered to an employer.
 As a document that personally introduces you and your CV, it is best to limit it to one page.

-Take the time to research employer's organization and customize your Hong Kong cover letter to fit the position.
+Take the time to research the employer's organization and customize your Hong Kong cover letter to fit the position.
 If possible, personalize each letter with a real person’s name and title.
 If the name of the recipient is unknown, address the letter to “Human Resources Manager”.

 Even when applying to a blind ad or box number you can use the ad information to personalize a cover letter.
-Such personalization would increase retention of your application.
+Such personalization would increase the retention of your application.